 One of the common sexual dysfunction in men is erectile dysfunction.
 It is the condition in which men unable to keep or unable to get an erection necessary for the intercourse and pleasure of the sexual activity.

 DISCLAIMER: This article contains affiliate links.
-If you purchase any of my recommended products/services via my links, I will get a small commission without affecting your total payment.
+If you purchase any of our recommended products via our links, we will get a small commission without affecting your total payment.

 Erectile dysfunction is not a problem itself but reflects the signs or indications of some underlying diseases that might include some physiological, psychological, or combination of both.